If you’re looking for the best investment opportunities in Canada, you might be overwhelmed by all the different options.

 Time commitment: Low

 For short-term purchasing needs, you can’t go wrong with investing in cash equivalents.
-If you know you need to make a purchase within a year or two, putting your money in a high-interest savings account or GIC is an almost no-risk way of earning some money while you wait to make the purchase.
+If you know you need to make a purchase within a year or two, putting your money in a high-interest savings account (HISA) or GIC is a no-risk way of earning some money while you wait to make the purchase.